chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 http and check the 'Encryption' box before connecting.
 This will ensure your communication to your weechat instance is encrypted.

-If you've been following along you should be connected to weechat on freenode.
+## Configure Weechat
-You can continue to configure your usernames and other weechat settings.
+You can configure your usernames and other weechat settings which are deatiled in the [WeeChat quick start guide][weechat-quick-start].
 While you can do this directly in weechat, you can also revision your settings in a config file and apply them through the charm.
 This is particularly useful if you want to spin up temporary weechat clients.